From Columbia to Melbourne – Liliana Bravo Quiroz is the Founder of The Casa Bonita Shop and Women’s Empowerment Hub – This is her story.

 Liliana Bravo Quiroz is an infectiously enthusiastic Social Entrepreneur with a mission to empower women and communities in Colombia, Australia and further afield.
 Liliana left her native Colombia to feel safe in Australia and to learn English, but soon extended her studies to complete a double masters in Business and Commerce and made Australia her home.

 Both in her corporate publishing career and during the little spare time she had with a young family, Liliana took every opportunity to learn and grow.
 With a business model focused on positive impact to Colombian artisans and their communities, Liliana realised her dream of introducing the beautiful crafts and vibrant culture of her native South American heritage to the rest of the world.
-The Casa Bonita Shop and Women’s Empowerment Hub is a joyful showcase for these crafts and a space for people to engage with Latin American culture.
+The Casa Bonita Shop and Women’s Empowerment Hub, based in Seddon, Victoria, is a joyful showcase for these crafts and a space for people to engage with Latin American culture.
 Here, other women from different backgrounds are invited to participate in programs and to share their own culture and stories with the local community; creating opportunities for connections and building a sustainable income.

 Liliana continues her mission to give back by using her expertise in supply chain logistics to collaborate with and support migrant women in Australia to realise their own business dreams.
 Liliana’s innovative business model has been awarded The Victorian Multicultural Award for Excellence in Business 2021

-Tell us about your background (where your journey started)
+Tell us how your journey started

 I am from Colombia and extremely passionate about my South American heritage!
 I absolutely love its folklore, colours, music, carnivals, traditions and the talented humble people.
 I come from a very humble background, and due to my father’s hard work, entrepreneurship and risk taking, I have been very fortunate to have an outstanding education and international learning opportunities.
 The constant internal war continuing in Colombia, and the related issues of personal safety, have contributed to my resilience and my vision that, despite the difficulties, there is always a way to make things work and create a better place to live.
 I craved the safety and freedom of speech I couldn’t have in Colombia.
 Since a young age I knew education would enable me to thrive, not merely survive; I seized any opportunities I could to study.